 The Rosenthal Education Center is the museum’s interactive space for families to explore together.
 Unfortunately, we do not have the resources to accommodate school groups at this time.
 For information about additional opportunities for students and teachers contact us at [email protected]

 Cincinnati Art Museum tours may be scheduled by calling the Tour Coordinator at (513) 639-2975, Monday through Friday, or by submitting an online School Tour Request Form.
-Tours must be scheduled at least four weeks in advance.
+Tours must be scheduled at least four weeks in advance and are free of charge.
 The museum’s guidelines and other preparatory materials will be sent to you along with your tour confirmation.

 The museum is wheelchair accessible.
 Tours are also available in French, German, and Spanish.
 Please indicate when scheduling whether your group has any special needs or requests.